doctest/doctest/doc/markdown/features.md

 - ability to re-run only newly compiled tests - based on timestamps of the __FILE__ in which they are - and stored in some file
 - ability to provide a temp folder to tests that is cleared between them
 - put internals in anonymous namespace (even if already in detail) - even though clang-format will make everything more indented
-- ability to check for memory leaks - comparing memory usage before and after the test with some API
 - wchar stuff in stringify and whatever - see <wchar.h>
 - progress of tests being executed (and an option for it)
 - think about adding support for std::exception and others (mainly catching them so the .what() method can be called)